brutexploiter/xsshunter-express/README.md

 * `docker` and `docker-compose` installed
 * Host with at least 2 GB of RAM
 * A hostname (e.g. `host.example.com`) which you can map to your server's IP (have DNS control for)
-* *[For Email Notifications]* To receive email notifications of XSS payload fires you'll need an email account with valid SMTP credentials.
-You can use many regular email accounts like Gmail for this purpose.
-This is not required if you don't want email notifications.
+* *[For Email Notifications (Sendgrid API)]* To receive email notifications of XSS payload fires you'll need an Sendgrid API Key.This is not required if you don't want email notifications.

 ### Configuring Your Instance
 To set up XSS Hunter Express, modify the [`docker-compose.yaml`](https://github.com/mandatoryprogrammer/xsshunter-express/blob/main/docker-compose.yml) file with your appropriate settings/passwords/etc.